 Eicher Motors disputes Rs 1.64 crore customs demand order

-Eicher Motors received a Rs 1.64 crore customs demand order from the Principal Commissioner of Customs, Kolkata, regarding a 2020 shipment.
-The company disputes the claim, which includes Rs 0.82 crore in duty and Rs 0.82 crore in penalty, and plans to file an appeal.
-Eicher Motors stated the order will not impact its financials or operations.
+Eicher Motors received a demand order of Rs 1.64 crore from the Principal Commissioner of Customs (Preventive), Kolkata, regarding a preferential tariff exemption claimed on a 2020 shipment.
+The order includes a duty demand of Rs 0.82 crore and a penalty of Rs 0.82 crore.
+The company stated the demand is not maintainable and is evaluating options to appeal, adding that it does not envisage any material impact on its financials or operations.

 *this image is generated using AI for illustrative purposes only.